andrew-peng-144/Junior-Design-0326/README.md

 - Administrators can delete projects and student profiles from the database.
   - Pages: `admin-remove-projects.php` and `admin-remove-students.php`
 - Administrators must log-in before being able to do any of the above actions.

+** Storage **
 - Data for a project and student is stored in a MariaDB (MySQL) database.
 - Larger data such as images and long descriptions are stored in the filesystem, under the directory `data/`.

 ### Known Issues

+**Important: Admin Privilages**

-- **Important**: Administrators have the ability to delete projects from the system and only a couple people should know the credentials.
+Administrators have the ability to delete projects from the system and only a couple people should know the credentials.
 However, if anyone else got ahold of the credentials, then they would be able to add/delete/edit any project or student profile on the website.
 This is extremely dangerous and all the site material can be compromised if a single password was leaked.
 - Possible fix: We could use the Apache configuration files to limit the administrator-only pages (any php file with `admin-` in the name) to only the specific IP addresses of the CGA administrators.
 - Possible fix:

+** PNG only **
-- Currently, only PNG images may be uploaded for a project’s cover image or a student’s profile picture.
+Currently, only PNG images may be uploaded for a project’s cover image or a student’s profile picture.
 - This is because the server always looks to display the image named portrait.png or cover_image.png, and it doesn’t account for other image file types like portrait.jpg.
 - Possible fix: Let’s say the instructor uploads an image “apple.jpg” as a project’s cover image.
 Instead of storing it in the filesystem as just a generic “cover_image.png”, we store it as “apple.jpg” keeping the same name.
 And make sure to have the database entry path_to_cover_image pointing to that filename.
 So then the client can just draw apple.jpg instead of always looking for a file named cover_image.png.

-- The MySQL credentials are hardcoded.
+** Hardcoded MySQL/MariaDB User crendentials **
 - See the files mysql-connect.php and admin-mysql-connect.php
 - This means that any change to the mysql username/passwords would need to be reflected.
 A more long-term solution would be to use environment variables.

+** Admin forms SQL injection **
 - The forms that administrators use to upload projects and create student profiles are vulnerable to SQL injection.
 - However, the admin is meant to be a user with many permissions anyway, such as editing profiles and even deleting projects.
 Since the admin has permission to remove projects anyway, it is not a priority to prevent SQL injection   from the admin’s point of view, because the admin is meant to have these kinds of permissions.
 From a “good code” standpoint however, this may be slightly undesirable.

-- The “About Us” page needs to have its text updated.
+** Directory Visibility **
-- Website directories’ layouts are visible to any user.
+Website directories’ layouts are visible to any user.
 Test it by typing cgaprojectshowcase.com/data.
-  - Use Apache configuration files to limit access.
+- Possible fix: Use Apache configuration files to limit access.

 # Install Guide